THE FUTURE IS NOW – BODY PSYCHOTHERAPY IN TRANSFORMATION

 From 2010 to 2014 she was elected as a member of the Italian Board of Professional Association of Psychologists.

-Adam Bambury is a psychotherapist in private practice in London, offering therapy and psychedelic integration work.
+Adam Bambury is a relational body psychotherapist in private practice in south east London, UK.

-He trained in relational body psychotherapy and psychotherapeutic deep bodywork, is an EABP member and is on the steering group of the Body Psychotherapy Network (UK).
+He trained in relational body psychotherapy and psychotherapeutic deep bodywork.
+He has written for the IBPJ, is an EABP member and is on the steering group of the Body Psychotherapy Network (UK).

-He is a member of the UK-based Institute for Psychedelic Therapy and is participating in its inaugural two-year training program, finishing in December 2023.
+He is also a member of the UK-based Institute for Psychedelic Therapy and is participating in its inaugural two-year training course, finishing in December 2023.
+For several years he has offered psychedelic integration work to clients who are looking to further process and learn from their experiences with expanded states of consciousness.

 A HUNGER FOR TOUCH IN A DIGITAL ERA – BODY PSYCHOTHERAPY AS A LONG-DISTANCE RELATIONSHIP